core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Multicast communication topology: this document considers both 1-to-N (one sender and multiple recipients) and M-to-N (multiple senders and multiple recipients) communication topologies.
 The 1-to-N communication topology is the simplest group communication scenario that would serve the needs of a typical Low-power and Lossy Network (LLN).
 Examples of use cases that benefit from secure group communication are provided in {{sec-use-cases}}.

     In a 1-to-N communication model, only a single client transmits data to the CoAP group, in the form of request messages; in an M-to-N communication model (where M and N do not necessarily have the same value), M clients transmit data to the CoAP group.
 According to {{I-D.ietf-core-groupcomm-bis}}, any possible proxy entity is supposed to know about the clients.
-Also, every client expects and is able to handle multiple response messages associated to a same request sent to the CoAP group.
+Also, every client expects and is able to handle multiple response messages associated with a same request sent to the CoAP group.

 * Group size: security solutions for group communication should be able to adequately support different and possibly large security groups.
 The group size is the current number of members in a security group.
 In the use cases mentioned in this document, the number of clients (normally the controlling devices) is expected to be much smaller than the number of servers (i.e., the controlled devices).
 A security solution for group communication that supports 1 to 50 clients would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The maximum group size is expected to be in the range of 2 to 100 devices.
 Security groups larger than that should be divided into smaller independent groups.
 One should not assume that the set of members of a security group remains fixed.
 That is, the group membership is subject to changes, possibly on a frequent basis.